 The election will be conducted by the Western Australian Electoral Commission.
 The Electoral Commissioner appoints the Returning Officer.
 Once a Returning Officer has been appointed there contact details will be provided on this page.

 Please note that the Local Government Legislation Amendment Act 2019 now requires all candidates to undertake a course of training prior to nomination.
 This training may be completed on the Department of Local Government, Sport and Cultural Industries website.

 Under Part 5A of the Local Government (Elections) Regulations 1997 a candidate in a local government election must disclose gifts received relating to their candidacy to the Chief Executive Officer.
 The definition of a gift and what is excluded from the definition is included in the regulations.
 Should you have any queries regarding what constitutes a gift please do not hesitate to contact the Returning Officer or the Town.

-For the 2019 Town general elections the period in which a gift is an electoral gift commences on 19 April 2019 and will conclude three days following the election on 22 October 2019.
+For the 2020 Banksia Ward Extraordinary Election the period in which a gift is an electoral gift commences on 28 August 2019 and will conclude three days following the election on 2 February 2020.
 Any gift given whether accepted or declined in this period must be disclosed.

 Gifts must be disclosed within three days of nominating as a candidate for an election and once a candidate within three days of receiving a gift.

 A gift cannot be accepted from an anonymous donor under any circumstances and you must have a donors name and address.